Graygzou/metenorage/CONTRIBUTING.md

 ```java
 int myVariable = MyClass.someLengthyName(someOtherVariable);
 ```
-- avoid shortcuts, and self-describing type in variables' name:
+- avoid shortcuts and self-describing type in variables' name to the benefit of names that fully describe the functional role of the variable:
 ```java
 int iCounter; // not correct
 int occurrencesCounter; // correct